a1k89/debian-django-roadmap/README.md

-# debian-django-roadmap
-Deploy Django on Debian server step by step
+# Deploy Django on Debian server

 1. Connect to server via root and create new user
 2. Setup SSH